Celebrating 35 Years of Dance

 Dear Parents and Students,

 Pointe work should not be attempted by a young or older dancer until the feet and legs are strong in demi-pointe exercises.
 That usually requires three or four years of regular technique classes.
-If you don't have a complete understanding of how to work properly in ballet slippers, you're not ready for pointe.
+If you do not have a complete understanding of how to work properly in ballet slippers, you are not ready for pointe.
 Readiness is based on a student's technical level, muscular strength, body structure and attitude.

 In order to achieve the proper pre-training for pointe it is important that students take a ballet class more than 1 time per week.
 A minimum of 2 classes are recommended beginning in level 4.
 In many cases the students who follow this recommendation are able to begin pointe work during level 5.
 At this level, pointe work is gradually introduced at the end of ballet class.